GSA/search-gov-website/README.md

 # Search.gov Website

 The Search.gov website serves as an educational resource and help manual for those using our service to power their site search.
-This website is based off of the [Federalist Jekyll template](https://github.com/18F/federalist-uswds-jekyll).
+This website is based off of the [Cloud.gov Pages Jekyll template](https://github.com/cloud-gov/pages-uswds-jekyll).

 This project strives to be compliant with requirements set by [21st Century IDEA Act](https://www.meritalk.com/articles/senate-passes-idea-act/).
 The standards require that a website or digital service: